GlenWatsonJr/WordleSolver/README.md

 # WordleSolver
-A HTML website tool used to help solve wordle problems.
+A HTML/JS website tool used to help solve wordle problems.

 Version 1.0